koonerts/algo/docs/index.md

 ### Adding New Algorithms
 1. Use the [standard template](template.md) for consistency
-2. Include implementations in multiple languages where possible
+2. Include implementations in Python and Go
 3. Add difficulty indicators to all problems
 4. Include visualizations and clear explanations
 5. Follow the existing file naming and organization conventions